 For several decades, Cat Haven lobbied the State Government to implement a law dealing with cat welfare.
 In 2011, the State Government signalled its willingness to go ahead with a cat bill.
 Along with other animal welfare organisations, Cat Haven made several submissions to Parliament during the debate of the bill.
 In December 2011, the Cat Act was finally passed.
+For more answers to Frequently Asked Questions CLICK HERE to go to the Dept. of Local Government's FAQs website page.

 The law will be implemented in two phases, giving cat owners in WA a long lead time to get their cats ready.
 The first phase came into effect on 1 November 2012; the second phase will be in force on 1 November 2013.
 The law will require all domestic cats six months and older to be: